 The KMT was particularly censorious of Yuan’s management of national finances.
 By 1913, ineffective taxation meant that the government was running an approximately 13 million yuan monthly deficit.
 National cash flow was further hampered by foreign control over many of China’s economic assets.
 The foreign-controlled Imperial Maritime Customs, for instance, directly deposited China’s custom revenue in foreign banks which was then used to pay the interest on China’s rapidly accumulating foreign debt.
 Even salt taxes were under foreign supervision.
 Yet, instead of addressing tax and revenue collection directly, Yuan organized an additional loan of £25 million from a five-power foreign banking consortium.
 Yuan felt the loan necessary to give him the resources he needed to defend his power.
 Sun Yat-sen and his followers argued that the loan would further increase foreign control over China’s economy.

-In 1913 Song Jiaoren, the KMT campaign manager and a potential-prime minister, was assassinated, probably on the orders of Yuan Shikai.
+In 1913, the KMT campaign manager and a potential-prime minister, Song Jiaoren, was assassinated.
+Many assumed that his death was the result of orders given by Yuan Shikai.
 The KMT responded to the murder by calling for Yuan Shikai’s resignation.
 When he refused, they launched what has been called the Second Revolution.
 Yuan Shikai crushed the revolt easily, forcing Sun Yat-sen to flee to Japan.
-Yuan’s quick victory against the KMT fuelled his already growing dreams of grandeur.
+Yuan’s quick victory against the KMT fueled his already growing dreams of grandeur.
 While Yuan supported a strong, modern, industrialized Chinese state, he now envisioned that this state would be ruled by a dynasty with himself as emperor.

 Foreign powers observed changing events in China closely.
 Their main priority was to protect their Chinese investments.
 These totaled almost $788 million in 1912 and reached $1.61 billion by 1914.
 They also wished to safeguard their nationals in the event of any recurrence of a Boxer-like, anti-foreign outbreak.